 The hair business is a thriving business!
 It is a $500 billion industry, and the industry continues to grow every day.
 Even if you don’t want to put your entire time into making sure your business takes off, who says you can’t sell a few bundles a month from a wholesale vendor?
 I happen to know one!
 Check out what Private Label Extensions has to offer!
 Think about it.
 The hair business will not stop growing.

 Women are always going to desire to feel beautiful.
-Which means women are also still going to pay for it and vendors will always have a client.
+This means women are also still going to pay for it and vendors will always have a client.
 You have to seem trustworthy!

 Breaking into the Business

 Every other day, I get follows from random hair vendors from around the world on Instagram.

 The way I usually decipher which pages are legitimate and which ones aren’t I scope out the page.
 I pay attention to how the page is set up, the way the pictures look, how we purchase their products, and how easily accessible their customer service is.